 All our Directors are encouraged to participate in continuing professional development seminars and/or courses to update their skills and knowledge on the latest development or changes in the relevant statutes, GEM Listing Rules and corporate governance practices.
 The Company provides continuing briefings and professional development to Directors to update on the latest development in relation to the GEM Listing Rules and other applicable regulatory requirements as well as the Group's business and governance.
 The relevant materials were also sent to the Directors who were not available to attend the briefing session for their information.
-A summary of the continuous professional developments in relation to regulatory update, the duties and responsibilities of the Directors and the business of the Group received by the Directors for the year ended 31 December 2021 is as follows:
+A summary of the continuous professional developments in relation to regulatory update, the duties and responsibilities of the Directors and the business of the Group received by the Directors for the year ended 31 December 2022 is as follows:

-Name of Directors Training on corporate governance, regulatory development and Directors other relevant topics Executive Directors: Mr. Chiu Ka Lok Mr. Chun Chi Ngon Richard Dr. Chun Chun ✓ ✓ ✓ Non-executive Director: Ms. Yeung Siu Foon ✓ Independent non-executive Directors: Dr. Yuen Man Chun Royce (resigned on 30 November 2021) Mr. Chak Chi Shing Dr. Hung Siu Ying Patrick ✓ ✓ ✓
+Name of Directors Training on corporate governance, regulatory development and Directors other relevant topics Executive Directors: Mr. Chiu Ka Lok Mr. Chun Chi Ngon Richard Dr. Chun Chun ✓ ✓ ✓ Non-executive Director: Ms. Yeung Siu Foon ✓ Independent non-executive Directors: Mr. Chak Chi Shing Dr. Hung Siu Ying Patrick (resigned on 31 March 2023) Dr. Kao Ping Suen (appointed on 28 February 2022) ✓ ✓ ✓